 The decision to outsource the company’s IT infrastructure management, cybersecurity monitoring or software development, is informed by the realities facing the organization, and strategic advantages that outsourcing brings.
 Common reasons for outsourcing include controlling operating costs, accessing top talent and capabilities, freeing up internal resources for other activities, and sharing risks with the outsourcing partner.

 The success of IT outsourcing projects depends on certain factors discussed below:

-Strengths and weaknesses: To ensure that the relationship gets off on the right foot, companies conduct an assessment of their strengths and weaknesses before starting negotiations with the provider.
+Strengths and weaknesses: To ensure that the relationship gets off on the right foot, companies assess their internal strengths and weaknesses before starting negotiations with the provider.
 An accurate view into internal IT assets, talents, and policies and procedures, provides a realistic picture of the company’s present state to the provider, helping avoid misunderstandings and delays once work commences.

 Management and oversight: Relationship management is an important success factor.
 SLA compliance by itself may not reduce costs or improve service.
 Beyond SLAs, periodic meetings with the provider helps expand overall value from the relationship, such as in the form of greater creativity or agility.
 Along with SLA reviews, non-SLA reviews dealing with qualitative performance indicators at a deeper level, have become commonplace.

 Cultural elements: Outsourcing is as much people-centric as it is process-centric.
 Transitioning activities or functions to a third-party provider requires a well-defined methodology, the creation of a transition team, and knowledge of the cultural aspects of transition.